gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 to supply shaders that convert from 3D to clip space because WebGL is only a rasterization API*.

-You might be wondering why does the triangle start in the middle and goes towards the top right.
+You might be wondering why does the triangle start in the middle and go towards the top right.
 Clip space in `x` goes from -1 to +1.
 That means 0 is in the center and positive values will be to the right of that.